 - Capital distributions are subject to capital gains tax, rather than income tax, which is charged at a lower rate.

-- The tax payable by the shareholder may be further reduced by applying the various capital reliefs that are available, including entrepreneur’s relief.
-Specialist tax advice should be sought from your accountant or tax advisor and all options explored when considering closing your solvent business.
+- The tax payable by the shareholder may be further reduced by applying the various capital reliefs that are available, including Entrepreneur’s Relief.

 In an MVL, the shareholders control the appointment of the Liquidator, not the creditors who will be paid in full.

 - A meeting of the shareholders is held, where the company is placed into Liquidation and a Liquidator appointed.

 - If, during the administration of the liquidation, the Liquidator decides there are insufficient assets to settle creditor’s claims in full, then the MVL can be converted to a Creditor’s Voluntary Liquidation (“CVL”) i.e. an insolvent liquidation.